What’s the difference between a lead guitar improvisation that makes you beg for more, and one that bores you to death?

 However, since the emphasis was on creating a melody, it actually is a melody!
 And quite a pretty one by my books.

-What we’ll do next is go into some components you can use to make your guitar solos sound great by applying guitar phrasing techniques.
+What we’ll do next is go into some components you can use to make your lead guitar solos sound great by applying guitar phrasing techniques.

-While the subject of phrasing goes way beyond the topics discussed here, the following guitar phrasing tips are more than enough to get you started in “thinking phrasing”.
+While the subject of phrasing goes way beyond the topics discussed here, the following guitar phrasing tips are more than enough to get you started in “thinking guitar phrasing”.

 - Motif and variation